New York state public-benefit corporations: Class A public benefit corporations in the New York City Metropolitan Area

-Below are some of the authorities operating in and around the New York City metropolitan area.
+Some of the authorities operating in and around the New York City metropolitan area:

 Battery Park City Authority

 Fully titled the Hugh L. Carey Battery Park City Authority, according to its official website, the authority is:

 a New York State public benefit corporation whose mission is to plan, create, co-ordinate and maintain a balanced community of commercial, residential, retail, and park space within its designated 92-acre site on the southern tip of Manhattan.

 Long Island Power Authority

 The Long Island Power Authority or LIPA ["lie-pah"], a municipal subdivision of the State of New York, was created under the Long Island Power Act of 1985 to acquire the Long Island Lighting Company (LILCO)'s assets and securities.
-A second Long Island Power Authority (LIPA), a wholly-owned subsidiary of the first, acquired LILCO's transmission and distribution system in June 1998.
+A second Long Island Power Authority (LIPA), a wholly owned subsidiary of the first, acquired LILCO's transmission and distribution system in June 1998.